-Households will be recruited from databases of addresses (Phase II) and existing and ongoing ONS surveys, including their Opinions COVID-19 Survey in Phase I. This survey is wave 6 of the Labour Force Survey and recruits one adult per household across the UK to ask non-medical questions about the impact of SARS-CoV-2.
+Households will be recruited from databases of addresses (Phase II) and existing and ongoing ONS and NISRA surveys, including the ONS Opinions COVID-19 Survey in Phase I. This survey is wave 6 of the Labour Force Survey and recruits one adult per household across the UK to ask non-medical questions about the impact of SARS-CoV-2.
 The survey is voluntary and is conducted in compliance with the Code of Practice for Official Statistics.
 As part of this survey, participants indicate whether they are happy to be approached for future research and those who have indicated that they are willing will be approached for recruitment into Phase I of this study.